JRJurman/define-prototype/README.md

 Ideally we would be able to reference a Class directly, rather than relying on a registered element, however the existing APIs make it relatively simple to do a class name lookup using a string tag name.

-If the APIs allow us to pass in a ClassName directly as an attribute, we could imagine that as a more elegant interface, but using a tag-name doesn't feel too in-elegant.
+If the APIs allow us to pass in a ClassName directly as an attribute, we could imagine that as a more straight-forward interface (not necessitating registering an element), but using a tag-name doesn't feel too in-elegant.

 ### Custom Element Registries